 Why We Love It: Izumi's menu is almost entirely sushi and sashimi -- all prepared in unique ways.
 Sushi is served by the roll, in assorted combos and bento box-style, which includes a starter and dessert.
 Sashimi is available as individual pieces, a carpaccio (thinly sliced raw fish on a plate of olive oil and other ingredients) and on hot rocks.
 The hot rocks are heated to 575 degrees Fahrenheit; perfect for those who prefer their meal cooked.
 Edamame and miso soup are complimentary, while the rest of the menu is a la carte.
 (Roll prices range between $9 and $14.)
 The Izumi venues on the four Oasis-class ships also include hibachi.

-Why We Love It: The unassuming sushi counter offers a quiet spot where you can sit and enjoy expertly prepared sushi, sashimi and nigiri rolls that are made as you watch.
+Why We Love It: The unassuming sushi counter on Explorer and Explorer 2 offers a quiet spot where you can sit and enjoy expertly-prepared sushi, sashimi and nigiri rolls that are made as you watch.
 There's also dim sum and teriyaki chicken, miso soup and duck spring rolls available.
-The quality is excellent and at £9.95pp, it's also inexpensive.
+The quality is excellent and at £11.95, it's also a steal.

-On the line's Discovery and Discovery 2 ships there's a sushi bar within Kora La restaurant, where passengers can choose up to eight pieces of sushi, sashimi or nigiri -- such as spicy tuna rolls, salmon sashimi and seabass nigiri -- from 6:30 to 9:30 p.m.
+On the line's Discovery and Discovery 2 ships there's also a sushi bar within the Kora La Asian restaurant, where passengers can choose up to eight pieces of sushi, sashimi or nigiri -- such as spicy tuna rolls, salmon sashimi and seabass nigiri -- from 6:30 to 9:30 p.m.

 5. Norwegian's Wasabi